 Our mission and charisms proceed from deep gratitude for the goodness and love of God which is poured out for us through Christ’s redemption on the cross.
-Our mission is to make known God’s merciful love so that all may be reconciled and brought into communion with God.
+Our mission is to glorify God and make known His merciful love so that all may be reconciled and brought into communion with God.
 We are compelled to proclaim the good news of salvation through the witness of our consecrated and communal life as Franciscan contemplative penitents committed to prayer and works of mercy.

 Our community was founded in 1988 to renew the contemplative dimension of the Franciscan penitential form of life of the early friars and sisters of the Third Order Regular.
 Following our Seraphic Father St. Francis, we embrace the Third Order charism of penance by living a life of evangelical conversion in a spirit of prayer, poverty, and humility.
 As we daily contemplate Christ’s gracious gift of love offered on the cross and intercede for the needs of all mankind, we seek to give to others the mercy we have received.
 Under the patronage of our Sorrowful Mother and with the Eucharist as the focal point of our daily life, we live out our mission of standing with Mary at the foot of the cross, offering our life with Christ as a holocaust of love for the salvation of souls.

 Our life of prayer and intercession as well as our commitment to the spiritual and corporal works of mercy flows from our charisms of crucified love, mercy, poverty, and contemplation.
 We are particularly dedicated to serving the poor, the sick, and those in need of renewal of faith.
 Our contemplative-active rhythm of prayer, work, and ministry is lived out in three possible settings: monasteries, hermitages, and mission houses.